FailAcademy/learning/web-dev-foundation/_lessons/05-deploy/02-hosting.md

 - Set the name servers to your host.
 - Differentiate between different web hosting options (shared, VPS, etc).
 - Upload files via FTP to a typical web host.
-- Set up a site using GitHub to host a web page.

 ## Keywords